tdwg/website/content/pages/home/index.md

 url: index.html
 save_as: index.html
 template: page_home
 alert_title: TDWG 2020 goes virtual.
-Program committee calls for contributions.
+REGISTRATION NOW OPEN.
-alert_text: TDWG 2020 will be held online in the fall and will have two parts: a week of working sessions (Sep 21-25) and a second week (Oct 19-23) for disseminating the latest developments in biodiversity information science and standards.
-The call for individual abstracts has been posted.
-The deadline for abstracts is 12 August!
+alert_text: TDWG 2020 will be held online.
+A draft schedule for the working sessions (Sep 21-25) as been posted.
+Registration for the sessions in the week of Sep 21-25 is now open.
-alert_button: Learn more
+alert_button: Register now (free!)
-alert_link: /conferences/2020/call-for-abstracts/
+alert_link: /conferences/2020/working-sessions-schedule/
 alert_image: https://static.tdwg.org/conferences/2020/ConferenceImage-CR.jpg
 newsletter_title: Keep up to date with TDWG
 newsletter_text: Sign up to receive all important TDWG announcements.